metafates/testo/docs/tutorial.md

 ## Parametrized tests

-You may want to test your code on various inputs to ensure all cases are covered.
+You may want to test your code on various inputs to ensure it covers all cases.

 `testo` makes it easier by letting you define parametrized tests.